 These standards are incorporated as mandatory parts in the flatpak definition.
 By relying on these standards we are building on years of investment and support under Linux.

-Flatpak is designed to run inside a desktop session and relies on certain session services, such as a dbus session bus and a systemd --user instance.
-So, is not a good match for a server.
+Flatpak is designed to run inside a desktop session and relies on certain session services, such as a dbus session bus and, optionally, a systemd --user instance.
+This makes Flatpak not a good match for a server.

 However, the build features of Flatpak run fine outside a session, so you can build things on a server.